Leothecaprio/COMET11/Task5/assembly/README.md

 To compile and upload AVR Assembly code to an AVR microcontroller (like ATmega328P) using Ubuntu, you'll need a few tools installed and follow these steps.

 🧰 Step 1: Install AVR Toolchain
-Open a terminal in Ubuntu and run:
+#Open a terminal in Ubuntu and run:

-bash
-Copy code
 sudo apt update
 sudo apt install avr-libc avra avrdude gcc-avr

-avra: Assembler for .asm files.
+(avra: Assembler for .asm files.

-avrdude: Tool to upload hex to your microcontroller.

-gcc-avr and avr-libc: Not needed for pure assembly, but useful for future C code.
+avrdude: Tool to upload hex to your microcontroller. gcc-avr and avr-libc: Not needed for pure assembly, but useful for future C code.)

 📁 Step 2: Create Assembly File
-Create a new file called vending.asm:
+#Create a new file called vending.asm:

-bash
-Copy code
 nano vending.asm

-Paste your AVR assembly code inside and save it with Ctrl + O, then Enter, and exit with Ctrl + X.
+(Paste your AVR assembly code inside and save it with Ctrl + O, then Enter, and exit with Ctrl + X.)

 🛠️ Step 3: Assemble the Code
-Use avra to compile the .asm file to a .hex file:
+#Use avra to compile the .asm file to a .hex file:

-bash
-Copy code
 avra vending.asm

-If successful, it generates vending.hex (among other files).
+[If successful, it generates vending.hex (among other files).]

 🔌 Step 4: Upload to Microcontroller
 Example: Using USBasp with ATmega328P
-Connect your microcontroller using a USBasp programmer.
+#Connect your microcontroller using a USBasp programmer.
 Then upload the hex:

-bash
-Copy code
 avrdude -c usbasp -p m328p -U flash:w:vending.hex

-If you're using Arduino Uno as ISP, the command becomes:
+#If you're using Arduino Uno as ISP, the command becomes:

-bash
-Copy code
 avrdude -c arduino -P /dev/ttyUSB0 -b 19200 -p m328p -U flash:w:vending.hex

-Replace /dev/ttyUSB0 with your port (use dmesg | grep tty to find it).
+[Replace /dev/ttyUSB0 with your port (use dmesg | grep tty to find it).
 -p m328p: Chip type ATmega328P

--U flash:w:filename.hex: Upload the hex
+-U flash:w:filename.hex: Upload the hex]

 ✅ PART 2: Upload via XLoader on Windows
 1. 📦 Download XLoader